CovERUshKA/zombie-rush-autonavigator/README.md

 F - Save screenshot to `images` folder for dataset

 # Enhancements that you can make
-1) Tune DXCam to wait for last frame available, and not spam grab.
-Maybe use BetterCam or some other libraries
+1) You can tune DXCam to wait for last frame available, and not spam grab.
+Or maybe use BetterCam or some other libraries
 2) Export yolo model using TensorRT to optimize it's execution on GPU

 # Preview